caporta/pyint/notes/functions.md

 - **callable instances**
   - `__call__()`
   - can grant a class instance the ability to be called like a function
+  - helps define functions that maintain state (e.g. caches between calls)
+  - can provide attributes and methods to query and modify hidden state

 - **callable classes**
   - calling a class invokes the constructor